Summit County Executive Shapiro easily defeats Chapman

-Summit County Executive Ilene Shapiro defeated challenger John Chapman with 149,619 votes for, or 58%, to 108,378, or 42%, in the Nov.
+Summit County Executive Ilene Shapiro defeated challenger John Chapman with 149,619 votes, or 58%, to 108,378, or 42%, in the Nov.
 3 election, according to final, unofficial results from the Summit County Board of Elections.

 Previously, Shapiro served for 10 years on county council, including three years as council president.